Austria men's national under-16 basketball team

 The Austria men's national under-16 basketball team is a national basketball team of Austria, administered by the Austrian Basketball Federation.
-It represents the country in international under-16 basketball competitions.
+It represents the country in international under-16 men's basketball competitions.

 In 1970s, the team participated four times at the European Championship for Cadets.
 They won a bronze medal at the 2018 FIBA U16 European Championship Division C.